 We've seen some excellent flight deals that make us excited to book our next vacation.
 Many airlines are taking the risk out of booking flights by waiving change fees for a certain time.
 But what does that mean?
 You’ll want to look carefully at the airline’s policies and dates to make sure your travel dates are covered within the waived period.
 But just because they waive cancellation fees, it doesn’t mean you’ll get your money back should you need to cancel due to changing restrictions on travel and social distancing.
 For instance, American Airlines is currently waiving change fees for tickets booked within a certain time period.
 But you'll receive credit rather than a refund, and you may owe a difference in ticket price.

 Southwest Airlines has a standard policy of letting you make changes without change fees, but during this difficult time, the airline has stepped it up.
 Southwest is currently allowing customers to rebook between the same origin and destination within 60 days without a price difference in fare.
 Also money spent on flights canceled for Wanna Get Away fares normally expire after a year.
 However, the expirations of some travel funds are being extended until September 2022!
+The airline is not booking middle seats for a period of time, so the planes allow for more distancing between parties.
+That also means flights can sell out faster.

 If you are planning a plane trip, be sure to bring a mask, drinks and snacks on board with you.
 Many major airlines are requiring passengers to wear masks (with exceptions for babies) during flights.
 Snack and beverage service may be suspended.
 Be sure to find out those policies before you travel so you are prepared.